-- 295. As well, there are also examples of jurisdictions which have recognized the need to have municipal closing the gender pay gap plans.
+- 293. There are many examples to follow internationally of jurisdiction wide plans to address the gender pay gap and secure and promote women's equality.
+The EU has embedded closing the gender pay gap as one its five core policy areas for its Strategy for equality between women and men (2010-2015).
+It is also embedded in the Europe 2020 Strategy, the EU's economic growth strategy and in the European Pact for Gender Equality adopted by EU leaders.
+There are numerous examples of EU country action plans to close the pay gap, which include actions covered by the 10 key steps, such as working with employers to improve family, work and private life reconciliation, promoting gender mainstreaming, analyzing public sector pay practices, and measures to increase the salaries in female-dominated sectors. - 294.
+As well, there are also examples of jurisdictions which have recognized the need to have municipal closing the gender pay gap plans.
 The City of Boston is an excellent example of local government planning to close the gender pay gap.
 It has a plan to use 100% of its talent.
 That includes asking Boston employers to sign the Women's Compact and pledge to pay women equal wages.
-Its report, Boston Closing the Wage Gap, Becoming the Best City In America for Working Women profiles Boston's gender pay gap and provides detailed advice on measures to close it.
-132 - 296.
+Its report, Boson Closing the Wage Gap, Becoming the Best City In America for Working Women profiles Boston's gender pay gap and provides detailed advice on measures to close it.
+131 - 295.
 As well, one Ontario municipality has already started to tackle the issue of embedding equity in their municipal planning.
 The City for All Women Initiative (CAWI) working with the City of Ottawa developed the document: "Advancing Equity and Inclusion: A Guide For Municipalities".
-This guide using a gender and intersectional analysis notes that "systemic and persistent forms of discrimination have created cities and towns that don't work for everyone".
-133 b.
-Coordination with other System-Wide and Ministry Planning and Actions including Poverty Reduction Strategy and Economic Planning accessed March 9, 2014
+This guide using a gender and http://ec.europa.eu/justice/gender-equality/files/gender_pay_gap/gpg_brochure_2013_final_en.pdf, accessed March 9, 2014